 But what about FIRE?

 Financial Independence Retire Early?
 Ahh yes.
 These dreams gain popularity during any bull market.
-But for every generation, the idea of retiring early is repackaged and referred to under a different name: retire before 40, IPO to retirement, four hour work week, lifestyle design, mini retirements, etc. People forecast that their portfolios will grow a cushy 7% per year in perpetuity and they will never get sick, have kids, or need to help their loved ones.
-For every 1,000 blog posts on why people quit their jobs and retire early, you might get a handful of people who admit that FIRE failed and now they’re back to work, but now with fewer savings because they lived off of the returns from their early savings instead of letting them compound.
+But for every generation, the idea of retiring early is repackaged and referred to under a different name: retire before 40, IPO to retirement, four-hour workweek, lifestyle design, mini retirements, etc. People forecast that their portfolios will grow a cushy 7% per year in perpetuity and they will never get sick, have kids, or need to help their loved ones.
+For every 1,000 blog posts on why people quit their jobs and retire early, you might get a handful of people who admit that FIRE failed and now they’re back to work, but with fewer savings because they lived off the returns from their early savings instead of letting them compound.

 What should I be focusing my time on?